FrancoSpeziali/node-movies-rest-api/README.md

 We will be using the `sample_mflix` database.

-## Assignment 2 - Connect to your database
+## Task 2 - Connect to your database

 1. Use the dotenv package to load the process.env variables from your .env file